 Five types of Buttons are supported:

-- A more prominent Raised Button with color fill and shadow that emphasizes an action.
+- A more prominent Contained Button with color fill and shadow that emphasizes an action.

 - A less prominent Outlined Button with color outline appropriate for the majority of actions.

 - A very subtle Flat Button that is typically used for the least important actions.

 - An Icon Button for actions that are represented only with an icon.

 - A very prominent Floating Action Button (Fab) with color fill and shadow that is used once per screen to strongly emphasize the main action.

 You may also insert each button in a disabled state because they all support both Enabled and Disabled variants.
 In Figma you can switch between the two using a boolean operation from the properties panel.
 In Adobe XD we are using the

 Component States paradigm to let you easily switch between them.

 Enabled buttons support Rest and Hover state.
 In Figma, we've added additional Focused state, which can be switched between by changing the State property.
 In Sketch this is achieved with